opensourcehustle/wordpress-full-docker-setup/README.md

 ### Notes

-- Restart WordPress container if themes/plugins don't appear: `docker compose restart wordpress`
+- Restart WordPress container if themes/plugins don't appear: `sudo docker compose restart wordpress`
 - File permissions are managed by Docker automatically
 - Any themes/plugins installed through WordPress admin will persist in these directories